Goekdeniz-Guelmez/Goekdeniz-Guelmez/README.md

 * Be fully local, private, and offline-first
 * Think and act like an autonomous agent with personality

-## 🌱 I’m currently perfecting...
+## 🌱 I’m currently working on...
-- Autonomous Smart home automation using Real-Time, Multi-Modal Model. capable text-audio-vision to text-audio (Project J.O.S.I.E.v4o).
+- Autonomous Smart home automation using a Real-Time, Multi-Modal-Large-Language-Model. capable text-audio-vision to text-audio (Project J.O.S.I.E.-Home).
+- A secret new ML theorem.
+- My gabliteration Paper

 <img src="https://github.com/AnderMendoza/AnderMendoza/raw/main/assets/line-neon.gif" width="100%">